-- 6.30 The draft Neighbourhood Plan considers the different character and history of the various parts of the parish, and notably considers the course of the railway as a heritage asset that should be celebrated as part of the history of the area.
-Policy 9 (The Trailway) therefore performs positively through protecting the dismantled railway corridor, and supporting opportunities for its improvement to increase access to and understanding of the asset. - 6.31 While not rich in designated assets, the Neighbourhood Area has a number of farms, barns and associated structures listed in the Dorset Historic Environment Record; albeit not statutorily Listed.
+- 6.33 The draft Neighbourhood Plan considers the different character and history of the various parts of the parish, and notably considers the course of the railway as a heritage asset that should be celebrated as part of the history of the area.
+Policy 9 (The Trailway) therefore performs positively through protecting the dismantled railway corridor, and supporting opportunities for its improvement to increase access to and understanding of the asset. - 6.34 While not rich in designated assets, the Neighbourhood Area has a number of farms, barns and associated structures listed in the Dorset Historic Environment Record; albeit not statutorily Listed.
 Policy 19 (Non-designated Heritage Assets Around Alderholt) therefore seeks to ensure that any development conserve and respect the contribution made by non-designated historic buildings and features to the character of the area; and lists the type of assets of concern.
-This will have a positive effect on historic environment objectives, protecting the important character of the area and links to the past. - 6.32 Alderholt has a strong, historic, linear pattern of development within the early village footprint which should be respected; alongside important green spaces and local views which contribute to the historic character of the settlement.
-Relevant policies in this respect include Policy 1 (Settlement pattern, layout,
+This will have a positive effect on historic environment objectives, protecting the important character of the area and links to the past. - 6.35 Alderholt has a strong, historic, linear pattern of development within the early village footprint which should be respected; alongside important green spaces and local views which contribute to the historic character of the settlement.
+Relevant policies in this respect include Policy 1 (Settlement pattern, layout, and densities), Policy 4 (Respecting Local Character in Design), Policy 6 (Landscaping), Policy 11 (Revised Village Envelope), Policy 16 (Important Green Spaces), Policy 17 (Key Landscape Features), and Policy 18 (Important Views). - 6.36 Notably Policy 1 requires that all development reflects the character areas established through the Neighbourhood Plan, and that proposals reinforce the pattern of development historically seen.
+This is reinforced through Policy 4 (Respecting Local Character in Design), which provides specific requirements related to new development height, roof design, development detailing, building form, building façade, etc. to ensure successful integration with the area.

-- and densities), Policy 4 (Respecting Local Character in Design), Policy 6 (Landscaping), Policy 11 (Revised Village Envelope), Policy 16 (Important Green Spaces), Policy 17 (Key Landscape Features), and Policy 18 (Important Views). - 6.33 Notably Policy 1 requires that all development reflects the character areas established through the Neighbourhood Plan, and that proposals reinforce the pattern of development historically seen.
-This is reinforced through Policy 4 (Respecting Local Character in Design), which provides specific requirements related to new development height, roof design, development detailing, building form, building façade, etc. to ensure successful integration with the area. - 6.34 The need to respect the village's character areas is further reflected through the site allocations policies (Policy 12 14), for example with proposals required to include landscaping, respect important frontages, and respect the amenity of adjoining properties. - 6.35 Overall, it is considered that the policy framework will deliver minor positive effects, seeking to protect and enhance local heritage assets, with particular consideration given to the distinctive character and heritage of the village.
+- Notably, a good degree of variety is expected within major development sites, rather than simply rotating or mirroring a limited number of built forms. - 6.37 The need to respect the village's character areas is further reflected through the site allocations policies (Policy 12 14), for example with proposals required to include landscaping, respect important frontages, and respect the amenity of adjoining properties. - 6.38 Overall, it is considered that the policy framework will deliver minor positive effects, seeking to protect and enhance local heritage assets, with particular consideration given to the distinctive character and heritage of the village.
 This is reflected through site allocation policies, with key consideration given to the village's distinct character areas and visual context.